 - For your ArcGIS Enterprise portal to function, it must be the same version as the hosting server and the hosting server must be the same version as ArcGIS Data Store.
-You also need to re-install your Web Adaptor instances to the same version as ArcGIS Server.
+You also need to reinstall your ArcGIS Web Adaptor instances to the same version as ArcGIS Server.

 - If you are using a federated ArcGIS GeoEvent Server site, stop the ArcGIS GeoEvent Server service on all machines before you upgrade ArcGIS Server.